-First revealed in its current shape around three years ago (its signature shape, however, was introduced in 2002) and slightly refreshed in all the right places back in December 2012, the gorgeous Sea Hawk family of diving watches has recently been expanded with a new variation.
+First revealed in its current form in 2011 (its signature shape, however, was introduced in 2002) and slightly refreshed in all the right places back in December 2012, the Sea Hawk family has been expanded with a new variation.
 Called Girard-Perregaux Sea Hawk Cobalt Blue and available either on a blue rubber strap (ref.
 49960-19-431-FK4A) or a bit less flashy, but a lot more practical stainless steel bracelet (ref.
-49960-19-431-11A), the new watch makes a very strong impression.
-In fact, it radiates such a strong presence that you would probably need to wear Mr. Freeman’s hazmat suit just to walk into your nearest Girard-Perregaux boutique to see the watch in person.
+49960-19-431-11A), the diver makes an even stronger impression.
+In fact, it radiates such a strong presence that you would probably need to wear Dr. Freeman’s hazmat suit just to walk into your nearest Girard-Perregaux boutique to see the watch in person.

-What you don’t really need is a microscope to tell the gorgeous Sea Hawk from every other diver with great majority of them based on different versions of either the Rolex Submariner or the Omega Seamaster.
-Although still struggling to earn the status of a living legend, the collection is nevertheless very distinct from the rest of the pack with its unique styling language and modern approach to industrial design.
+What you don’t need is a microscope to tell the gorgeous Sea Hawk from every other diver with great majority of them based on different versions of either the iconic Rolex Submariner or the legen… wait for it… dary Omega Seamaster.
+Although still struggling to earn the status of a living legend, the collection is nevertheless distinct from the rest of the pack with its unique styling language and modern approach to industrial design.

 Deliberately massive and bulky, the watch still doesn’t look overweight.
 Yes, it is huge, but it is also ripped like Arnold Schwarzenegger or Wladimir Klitschko on a peak of their form.
-There also seems to be a point behind its massiveness: the timekeeper’s bezel and the setting crown seem to be designed not only to impress unsuspecting customers, but to be easily operated even by a gloved hand: clearly a must for a watch, which is rated to withstand an impressive pressure of whole 100ATM (1000 meters).
+There is also a point behind its massiveness: the timekeeper’s bezel and the setting crown are designed not only to impress unsuspecting customers but to be easily operated even by a gloved hand: a must for a watch, which is rated to withstand an impressive pressure of whole 100ATM (1000 meters).

 Build quality: 5/5